Becoming a Student

 UCC does operate its own crèche but places are limited and there is a waiting list.
 Check out http://www.ucc.ie/en/creche/ for more details.

 The UCC Students Union can provide some financial help to parents while in college.
-Check out www.collegeroad.ie/welfare for more details.
+See www.collegeroad.ie/welfare for more details.

 Each degree has a different amount of contact hours.
 Contact hours are the amount of time you spend in direct contact with your lecturers through lectures, tutorials, seminars and/or labs.
 You will have assignments, class tests and exams at various points throughout the year and these all require that you study independently of the contact hours.
 It is important to allocate your time for studying, completing assignments and researching separate to these contact hours.
 When making your decision to return to education it is really important that you factor all this in.